martona/yo/README.md

 `yo --init zsh`, or `yo --init bash`) is the only shell-specific part.
-The binary assembles the request (your text + optional screen context + session memory), calls the provider with **forced tool use** so the model must return a typed `command` or `chat` — never prose to descrape — and prints a shell-readable result.
+The binary assembles the request (your text + optional screen context + session memory), calls the provider with **forced tool use** so the model must return a typed `command` or `chat`, and prints a shell-readable result.
 The snippet prefills the command or prints the answer.
 Multi-step continuation rides `YO_STATE`; the binary itself stays stateless.
 Full design rationale:
 [docs/DESIGN-NOTES.md](docs/DESIGN-NOTES.md).